draperlaboratory/VaderModularFuzzer/README.md

   * [Run VMF](#run-vmf)
 - [License](#license)

-## Downloading & Initializing VMF

-In the past, it was necessary to initialize submodules containing build dependencies.
-This is only necessary now if you need to build those dependencies.
-You can get started with VMF without this step, as long as you have a standard Ubuntu 18.04, 20.04, or 22.04 distribution of Linux.

-See [external](external/README.md) and [submodules](submodules/README.md) for details.
-See [docs/external_projects.md/#klee](docs/external_projects.md/#klee) for more information on klee installation.
+### Upgrading from an Earlier Release of VMF?
+See [migration-4.0.0.md](docs/migration-4.0.0.md) for a list of the API changes in VMF 4.0.0.

 ### VMF Compatibility

-As of now, VMF can be run on the Ubuntu 18.04, 20.04, and 22.04 distributions of Linux, or in Docker.
+As of now, VMF can be run in Docker and on the following distributions of Linux:

+- CentOS 8 and 9
+- Kali
+- Oracle Linux 8 & 9
+- RedHat 8 & 9
+- Ubuntu 20.04, and 22.04

+VMF depends on several open source projects, but uses a "batteries-included" philosophy to dependencies where practical.
+The sources of particular versions of these dependencies live inside of the VMF tree.
-For more information about VMF's dependencies, and the included packages, see [External Projects](docs/external_projects.md)
+For more information about VMF's included package, and other required dependencies, see [External Projects](docs/external_projects.md)

-Either initialize Docker with [Dockerfile](Dockerfile) or run the equivalent commands within Ubuntu to install the VMF dependencies (these command can even be copied from the Dockerfile).
+Either initialize Docker with one of the dockerfiles in [dockerfiles](dockerfiles) or run the equivalent commands within your installation of linux to install the VMF dependencies (these command can even be copied from the corresponding Dockerfile).

 ## Detailed Documentation
 If you are new to fuzzing, read these documents: